-6.52 Site security

-Planning applications for solar farms should include details of all site security measures such as perimeter fencing, CCTV cameras and lighting.
+6.52 Planning applications for solar farms should include details of all site security measures such as perimeter fencing, CCTV cameras and lighting.
 It is recognised that such measures will usually be necessary.
 Consideration should be given to potential impacts including those upon habitats and biodiversity, landscape, heritage assets, public rights of way and residential amenity.
 How potential impacts might vary according to the time of day or the season of the year should be taken into account.
 Security measures, in particular fencing and lighting, should not be excessive and may require justification.
+Adverse visual impacts should be mitigated through appropriate design or other measures.